Asynchronous Decentralized SGD with Quantized and Local Updates: Experimental Results

 Next, we examine accuracy for the WMT17 task.
 The results are provided in Figure 1(a), in accuracy-vs-time format, for 16 and 32 nodes, executing for 10 global epochs.
-Here, the large-batch SGD (LB-SGD) baseline (BLEU score 26.1 at 16 nodes) is a poor alternative at high node counts: its throughput is very low, due to the size of the model (see Figure 1(b)).
+Here, the large-batch SGD (LB-SGD) baseline (BLEU score 26.1 at 16 nodes) is a poor alternative at high node counts due to model size: its throughput is low, and drops catastrophically at 64 nodes due to the network becoming severely bandwdith-bottlenecked (see Figure 1(b)).
 At 16 nodes, Swarm \emph{slightly exceeds} the baseline accuracy at 26.17 BLEU, for an end-to-end speedup of $\sim 1.5\times$.
-In the same setting, Swarm outperforms all other decentralized methods (the fastest previous method, AD-PSGD, is $30\%$ slower, and less accurate), both in terms of BLEU score, and in terms of end-to-end time.(The objective loss graph is similar, and is given in Appendix Figure~\ref{fig:transformer-loss}).
+In the same setting, Swarm outperforms all other decentralized methods (the fastest previous method, AD-PSGD, is $30\%$ slower, and less accurate), both in terms of BLEU score, and in terms of end-to-end time.(The objective loss graph is similar, and is provided in the Appendix).
 At 32 nodes, all decentralized methods reach lower scores ($\sim 23.5$) after 10 epochs.
-However, we observed experimentally that running Swarm for an additional $5$ epochs at 32 nodes recovered a BLEU score of $\sim 25.9$, $30\%$ faster than the 16-node version in terms of end-to-end time (omitted for visibility).
+However, we observed experimentally that running Swarm for an additional $5$ epochs (multiplier 1.5) at 32 nodes recovered a BLEU score of $\sim 25.72$, which is $30\%$ faster than the 16-node version in terms of end-to-end time (omitted for visibility).

-In addition, we investigated 1) the accuracy of the \emph{real average} of all models throughout training: it is usually more accurate than an arbitrary model, but not significantly, corroborating the claim that individual models tend to stay close to the mean; 2) the influence of the number of local steps on accuracy: perhaps surprisingly, we were able to recover baseline accuracy on ResNet18/ImageNet for up to $4$ local steps (see Figure 2(a)); 3) the impact of quantization on convergence, where we were able to recover accuracy when applying 8-bit model quantization to Swarm.
+In addition, we investigated 1) the accuracy of the \emph{real average} of all models throughout training: it is usually more accurate than an arbitrary model, but not significantly so, corroborating the claim that individual models tend to stay close to the mean; 2) the influence of the number of local steps on accuracy: perhaps surprisingly, we were able to recover baseline accuracy on ResNet18/ImageNet for up to $4$ local steps (see Figure 2(a)); 3) the impact of quantization on convergence, where we were able to recover accuracy when applying 8-bit model quantization to Swarm.
 We encourage the reader to examine the full experimental report in the Appendix, which contains data on these experiments, as well as additional ablation studies.